-Some expats choose to send their kids to one of the local public or private schools, but they are a small minority.
+These options really boil down to the San Juan del Sur Day School, Escuela Adelante, or home schooling.
+Some expats do choose to send their kids to one of the local public or private schools, although they’re a minority.

 San Juan del Sur Day School